Sandra-Weir/cp4i-pot-public-v3/APIC-labs/Create-and-Secure/ReadMe.md

 ![alt text][pic93]

 5\.
 For this lab we already have the Rest service built and available as a **bar** file, and you can download the [**CustomerDatabaseV1.bar** file for the service here](./resources/CustomerDatabaseV1.bar).
-After you download it rename it with a prefixof yourinitials.  i.e. SWCustomerDatabaseV1.bar
+After you download it rename it with a prefixof your initials.  i.e. SWCustomerDatabaseV1.bar

 6\.
 Click on **Deploy integrations**.